 In places where they are not hardy perennials, amorphophallus can be brought in for the winter.
 Some amorphophallus tubers can be stored dry while others must remain potted (see individual descriptions).
 While the flowers may be produced in early spring, amorphophallus foliage rarely sprouts before mid- to late-June, so don't panic when you don't see any signs of life in early spring.

-Plant Delights Nursery has one of the best collections of Amorphophallus for sale in the United States, including the hard to find Corpse Flower.
-When you are ready to buy amorphophallus for your garden or container, we hope you will check out our list of amorphophallus for sale.
+Plant Delights Nursery has one of the best collections of amorphophallus for sale in the United States, including the hard to find Corpse Flower.
+When you are ready to buy amorphophallus for your garden or container, we hope you will check out our list of voodoo lilies for sale.

 Check out our article: How to Grow Amorphophallus titanum